MicrosoftDocs/power-automate-docs/articles/desktop-flows/win-copilot-plug-in.md

 ## Excel actions

 You can create a new Excel file and write data to it from Windows Copilot.
-Here's an example prompt you can try once you have enabled the plug-in:
+Here's an example prompt you can try once you enable the plug-in:

 **Write to an Excel file the names and heights of the five highest mountains in the world in both meters and feet**